abdibrokhim/Twitter-ReplyGuy/TUTORIAL.md

 }
 ```

+> Because it's NextJS app we can use folders as routes.
+Learn more: https://nextjs.org/docs/app/getting-started/project-structure.

 ### Reply API

 Create a new folder `reply` inside the `api/` folder.
 Then a new file `route.ts` inside the `reply/` folder.